What is Address Standardization?

 When companies migrate data during a merger and acquisition, the likelihood of data quality errors increases.
 These mergers happen fast and problems are sometimes unforeseen.
 There is mounting pressure for consolidation, but no check and balance for quality – in fact, there is seldom a quality management framework in place.

-How do You Standardize Address Data?
+How do You do Address Standardization?

 Ok, so definition out, how do you actually standardize data?